-Several special programs will be held at various public libraries and other locations throughout July and August 2015, tied in to the themes and subjects of Americanah.
-Programs and events are still being finalized as we announce this year’s title — keep watching this web site for further details.
-Or follow us on the One Book One Lincoln Facebook page, Twitter, the One Book One Lincoln e-mail list or the One Book One Lincoln Blog (returned soon) for the latest updates about special programming.
+Several special programs will be held at various locations in the Fall of 2018, tied in to the themes and subjects of the Top Three Finalists.
+Programs have been finalized and are listed on this page — keep watching this web site for potential updates.
+Or follow us on the One Book One Lincoln Facebook page, Twitter, the One Book – One Lincoln e-mail list or the One Book One Lincoln Blog for the latest updates about special programming and discussion opportunities.

 Bennett Martin Public Library

 Learn about the adoption process and special counseling given to prospective parents in cross-cultural and cross-racial adoptions.
 Catherine Howard, MSW, CSW, is an adoption social worker with experience assisting families with cross-cultural and cross-racial adoptions.

 History of the Osage Nation

 Sunday, September 23rd, 2:00-3:00 p.m.